-

 Construction Options

-Constructing your own 40x60 metal building is a big undertaking, but it can also be a rewarding experience.
-There are three ways you can go about it, and the option you choose will depend on your budget, your skill level, and your overall goals for the project.
+Constructing your own building is a big undertaking but can also be a rewarding experience.
+There are three ways you can go about it, and the option you choose will depend on your budget, skill level, and overall project goals.

-DIY Build: Doing it yourself can save you 20-30% on the total project cost, but it is important to have some construction experience and to plan ahead carefully.
+DIY Build: Doing-it-yourself construction can save you 20-30% on the total project cost, but having some construction experience and planning ahead carefully is important.
 All kits come with numbered parts and full instructions.
 As the foundation is a critical part of the build, we strongly recommend hiring a professional foundation crew for this build stage.

 Self-Build: For a less hands-on approach, you could act as the general contractor (GC) for the project and hire/manage the erection crew, the foundation team, and any other subcontractors.
 You will also need to pull all the required permits.
 This option can save you 10-20% on general contractor fees.